 Surgery is typically part of every women’s breast cancer treatment process.
-(See below for pictures of the types of surgery.)
 Your oncologist and breast surgeon will discuss your options to compare the benefits and risks of each, and describe how each will change the way you look:

 - Breast-sparing surgery: Most often referred to as a lumpectomy, this operation removes the breast cancer and an area around the tumor, but not the entire breast.
 Sometimes an excisional biopsy is the only surgery a woman needs because the surgeon removed the whole lump.